PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 2.3 The following words have the meanings set out here:

-2.3.1 We/us means the Park an Colan Committee responsible for its allotment site.
+2.3.1 We/us means the Parc an Colan Committee responsible for its allotment site.

 2.3.2 You means the tenant of a particular allotment.